Acellera/htmd/doc/source/tutorials/adaptive/index.md

 # Adaptive sampling

 Run multi-epoch simulations whose next starting frames are picked from a Markov state model of what's been simulated so far.
-The [Adaptive sampling concept page](../../explanation/adaptive-sampling.md) explains the rationale before you dive in.
+The [Adaptive sampling concept page](../../explanation/adaptive-sampling.md) explains the rationale.

 ```{toctree}
 :maxdepth: 1